-Conclusion 19: Relevant comments, evidence and discussions at the public hearing will be addressed at the hearing and/or prior to the Commissioners' final action on the subdivision application.
+Conclusion 20: Relevant comments received at the public hearing on July 23, 2024, have been addressed and the conditions and findings have been modified and the subdivision application has been revised to address these comments.
+Relevant comments, evidence and discussions at the public hearing will be addressed at the hearing and/or prior to the Commissioners' final action on the subdivision application.
 The findings and this conclusion will be modified as appropriate based on any public comments received and what occurs at the public hearing.